-- ✓ To narrow the attainment gap between disadvantaged and non-disadvantaged pupils. - ✓ For all disadvantaged pupils in school to make or exceed nationally expected progress rates. - ✓ To support our children's health and wellbeing to enable them to access learning at an appropriate level.
+- To diminish the attainment gap between disadvantaged and non-disadvantaged pupils. - For all disadvantaged pupils in school to make or exceed nationally expected progress rates. - To support our children's health and wellbeing to enable them to access learning at an appropriate level. - To ensure all disadvantaged children are able to access extra-curricular activities. - To ensure all disadvantaged children have access to resources and uniform to ensure fairness and equality.